Johanil/BDA-Project/BDA-project/README.md

 BDA-Project
 ==============================

-Big data analytics project to examine if changes in sales of  disposable BBQ-grills have had any  impact on forest fires in Sweden
+This is a big data analytics project to examine if the ban of sales of disposable BBQ-grills when the FWI-index is four or above have had any impact on the forest fires in Sweden.

 Make commands
 ------------

+data: Run this make command which preproccess the data and creates all nessecary datasets used for analysis in this project.
+visualize: Run this make command to create plots and tables.

+More information about makefiles can be found here: https://www.gnu.org/software/make/manual/make.html (2022-01-12)

 Data
 ------------